 Although taking out a 30 year loan and paying it off in 15 years is a valid strategy, I think in the long run it's better to just take out a 15 year loan and get it paid off in 15 years (less if possible).

 The main drawback that I see is that when you take out a 30 year loan with the intention of paying it back over 15 years, that rarely happens in reality.
-Most people go in with good intentions, but paying that set amount extra every month is a hard habit to maintain.
+Most people go in with good intentions, but paying that set amount extra every month is a hard habit to maintain, even if you have a great side hustle.
 It's just too tempting to use that money somewhere else.

 If you just sign up for the 15 year to start with, then it's automatic.
 You don't have to force yourself pay extra, you just send in the payment and you don't have to have that debate with yourself about whether you can use that extra money somewhere else.